Jules Robert Auguste

 Jules Robert Auguste (1789 – 15 April 1850) was a French painter associated with Romanticism and classicism.
 Initially a sculptor, he won accolades, including the 1810 Prix de Rome.

 He was also well known as a traveller, and his tales – and souvenirs – from places such as Greece, Syria, Turkey, Albania, Egypt, and various regions of the Middle East provided fuel for French Orientalism.
+He also painted detailed depictions of Arab and black people.
+Auguste was the only French Romantic artist to visit the Near East while Louis XVIII was in power.